Howick Historical Village: Development as a living museum

 On 26 May 2020, the village reported that it had suffered serious financial difficulties as a result of the COVID-19 pandemic, had cut staff, and was actively seeking financial support from Auckland Council and other agencies.
+In the following year, the first artist in residence was appointed at the Howick Historical Village, Toni Mosley.

-Governance
+Governance and funding

-The village is owned and operated by the Howick & Districts Historical Society Incorporated, which is a registered charity.
+The museum is owned and operated by the Howick & Districts Historical Society, a registered charity.
+It is primarily funded through the Howick Local Board and by visitor donations.